 as he once did to Jacob, his servant,

 All your life long, you sought the way

 In the Eucharist, you discovered the answer to your searching:

 God’s love was there for you and for all humanity.

 you made the gift of yourself to God

-and you have given of yourself to the service of his people.
+and gave yourself to the service of his people.